Knyyl/Lenovo-Yoga-370/README.md

 <details>
   <summary>Me Yapping a little</summary>
-  This is my first OpenCore EFI (well, my first EFI in general).
-Despite my inexperience, it is fully functional except for Airdrop, which can be a little flaky at times.
-I haven't been able to add the boot chime to the OpenCore drive picker, likely due to my stupidity.
+  This is my first OpenCore EFI.
+Despite my inexperience, it is fully functional except for Airdrop, since the Laptops Wifi/Bluetooth card is incompatible.
+However, it is possible to install a compatible card yourself..
 However, this EFI is stable and runs fine.
-If you have improvements or questions, please DM me or reach out on Discord: knyyl.
+If you have improvements or questions, please DM me or reach out on Discord: altknyyl.
 Thanks to y'all.
 </details>
 <strong>Installation</strong>